Abhishekmohan7171/simple-cloud-storage-aws-s3/readme.md

 npm test
 ```

-## Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin feature/my-new-feature`
-5. Submit a pull request

 ## Acknowledgements

 - This project was created as part of the Backend Engineering Launchpad program by Airtribe